 If you know what records will answer your research question, focus on those collections.
 Several record collections could help me find Elizabeth in 1900, including:

-While many of these records are more challenging to search for such a specific year, we can start by searching the most probable first.
+While many of these records are more challenging to search in such a specific year, we can start by searching for the most probable first.
 For Elizabeth, that would be the digitized US Census records.

 Thankfully, we can access the US Census records on Findmypast, MyHeritage, Ancestry, and FamilySearch.